DogRacer78/Abstract-App-To-Source-Code/METHODS.md

 <br>
 Within this command the _ are the limiting factor, they are used to split the data within a command.

+## App File
+Your abstract-app app must be called App.py for the time being, if it is not it will be ignored.
+If no App.py is found an error will be thrown

+## HTML
+The HTML must be created in <a href="https://www.webflow.com">Webflow</a> for now, sign up for a free account and keep a note of the published site URL.
+Any changes made in webflow must be published before they can be seen in your app.

+### Using HTML
+When using the HTML you must specify the id of any element you want to access in your App.py.
+Webflow does not support input fields that exist outside of a form.
+To fix this issue just add the attribute fake-form="true" to any form block you use in webflow.

 ## Events
 Any event can be added to any element, as long as it is a valid JavaScript event that can be added to a DOM element.
 For example 'click'.
 To create a new event listener declare it as a new function in App.py, within the body of this function is the code that will be run when the event is fired.
 <br>